-I have about a dozen different varieties of Penstemon (dwarf Penstemon virens, Scarlet Bugler which is huge and hummingbirds love it).
-I love the Grand Mesa, which blooms earlier in the season and the Prairie Jewels, which has varying colors.
+I have about a dozen different varieties of Penstemon, including dwarf Penstemon virens, and Scarlet Bugler (Penstemon centranthifolius) which is huge and hummingbirds love it.
+I love the Grand Mesa Penstemon, which blooms earlier in the season, and the Prairie Jewels Penstemon, which has varying colors.

 Walker’s Low Catmint, it’s beautiful all year.
 And I have lots of Sedum for texture and lots of Ice Plant and groundcover Veronicas, which provide tons of color.

 I have one big Iris and several dwarf Iris (6-10 inches tall) that friends have given me that are sentimental favorites.

 I have planted several Hummingbird Mint (Agastache) right outside my living room window, so I can watch the hummingbirds from in my house.
 My favorite thing about Agastache is the fragrance.

 One other plant I really like is the Western Sundancer Daisy (Hymenoxys acaulis v. ivesiana).
 I love that it seeds around a little bit, but is never a nuisance, and has those pretty little daisies.
 This year I’m trying the Thrift-leaf Perky Sue (Hymenoxys scaposa).